chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * **Playing legato notes** This is a technique where the on and off times of successive notes are overlapped resulting in smooth sounding transitions.
 If you play with at least two fingers you can overlap the on and off times of successive notes to create legato as in normal piano playing.
 * **The Relative Time Line:** This is the yellow vertical line that appears at the start of the most recently played target note.
 The Relative Time Line is a guide to when to play the next target note relative to when you played this note.
 In playing expressively you may be triggering notes before or after the Current Time Line.
 It's helpful to have a relative time marker showing when notes were actually played, not when they were suggested to be played.
 Experiment with playing notes before or after the Current Time Line to understand this better.
 The yellow line remains after you stop playing to mark the last note played before stopping.

+## Navigating Around The Score

+* **Scroll** with the touchpad or mouse wheel.
+* Press the **Return Key** to go where you most recently started playing.
+Press a second time to return to the start.
+* **The Right and Left arrow keys** step one target note at a time forward or backward in the score.
+* **The Shift+Right and Shift+Left arrow keys** step one measure at a time forward or backward in the score.
+* **Bookmarks:** Cmd+Right Arrow and Cmd+Left Arrow (Ctrl on Windows) step one bookmark at a time forward or backward in the score.
+*  Press Cmd+b to create a bookmark at the Current Time Line.
+To delete a bookmark press Cmd+b with the bookmark already at the
+Current Time Line.

 ## Main Toolbar

 ###Information Area (left of both toolbars)